Hello there!

 I also needed to take apart browser extensions and implement my own browser extension to facilitate the transfers.

-Cloudflare workers was also used to work around issues with Azure’s API.
+Cloudflare Workers was also used to work around issues with Azure’s API.

 All this combined, I was able to takeout 1.25TB of data in 3 minutes.